shivaninja/Remote-Motor-Control-with-Image-Detection-Arduino-/README.md

 # 2. LED-Control-with-Image-Detection using  Arduino , OpenCV, MediaPipe and Pyserial

-# Servomotor control using Image Detection
+# PART 1: Servomotor control using Image Detection
 Control a servo motor in real-time using hand gestures detected by your webcam!
 This project uses MediaPipe for hand tracking, OpenCV for video capture and visualization, and an Arduino to control the servo motor.

-# Overview
+## Overview

 This project demonstrates a simple hand gesture-controlled servo motor system.
 The distance between your wrist and middle fingertip is tracked via webcam, and this distance is mapped to a servo angle (0–180°).
 Moving your hand closer or farther changes the servo's rotation in real-time.

-# Hardware Requirements
+## Hardware Requirements

 Arduino Uno (or compatible board)